The Future of Cyber Security: Overview of New Technologies

 With the increase in digital transformation, the current threats faced today will likely evolve and grow in numbers and damage capabilities in the near future — forcing a shift from traditional security to a more advanced next-gen security defense infrastructure.

-computing market is expected to reach $9 billion in revenue by 2030, compared to $260 million in 2020.
+The cloud computing market is expected to reach $9 billion in revenue by 2030, compared to $260 million in 2020.
 The annual average growth of this market could be more than 40 percent between 2020 and 2030, with development intensifying after 2025.

 Quantum computing promises to revolutionize the way data is stored and processed.
 Quantum computing is based on the principles of quantum mechanics and has the potential to significantly improve existing computing technology.
 As the development of quantum computing continues, it will have a major impact on the future of cyber security.